 “Max,” I reply reflexively, though for once, I don’t mind being called by my full name.
 With a voice like his, he could call me Babette or Shirley, and I wouldn’t care.

 “Of course.
-‘Max’ it is,” he acknowledges with a hint of benevolence.
+Max it is,” he acknowledges with only a hint of irony.
 “You live next door, right?
 How’s your father?”
 With a jolt, I snap back to reality.

-“Well...” he replies with the slightest hint of irony.
-“I barely survived his avalanche of letters and lawsuit threats over the past year.
+“I barely survived the avalanche of letters in which he threatened me with all kinds of lawsuits.
 So, maybe I know him just a little?”

 Most of the time, these conflicting emotions short-circuit my brain, making me angry.
 And then, I get angry at myself for being angry.
 And after that, I get angry that I’m angry for being angry, spiraling out of control until I just pretend not to care.
 The only problem is, I do care.
 And I do love him.